ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v37.md

 ### Removed support for Broadwell servers
 {: #relnotes_v37-broadwell-eos}

-Broadwell servers are no longer available for new or existing deployments of vCenter Server and vSphere instances and clusters.
+Broadwell servers are no longer available for new or existing deployments of vCenter Server and VMware vSphere instances and clusters.

 ### Minimum number of bare metal servers
 {: #relnotes_v37-vcs-2-bms}